Premonoidal and Kleisli double categories: Introduction

 When the findings of \cite{HF} were presented at the annual Category Theory 2023 conference the author of the present article has recognized in it the main feature of ``premonoidality'', which is so to say the noncommutativity of \equref{effects}, from Gray's construction of what today is called Gray tensor product (for the reference see \cite{Gray}).
 More precisely, this noncommutativity appears as a part of the data defining a {\em quasi-functor of two variables} from \cite{Gray} in the context of 2-categories, which underlies the construction of the inner-hom object and closedness for the closed Gray monoidal structure (for the category of 2-categories).
-Such quasi-functors have also been studied recently in the context of double categories, see \cite{Fem:Fil, Fem:Gray}.
+Such quasi-functors have also been studied recently in the context of double categories, see \cite{Fem:Fil, Fem:Bif}.
 (As a matter of fact, they present {\em multimaps} of particular {\em multicategories} that in \cite{Fem:Gray1} we call {\em Gray multicategories}.
-Nevertheless, since we do not work with multicategories, nor with the monoidal category of double categories in this paper, rather, we really want to exploit the structure and properties of individual quasi-functors, we will stick to the term {\em quasi-functor} throughout.)
-A deeper study of premonoidal bicategories arose various questions of curiosity which ended up with the research whose results the reader finds in front him/herself.
+Nevertheless, since, on one hand, we really want to exploit the structure and properties of individual quasi-functors, and on the other hand, we introduce also other kinds of multimaps and multicategories in this article, we will stick to the term {\em quasi-functor} throughout.)
+A deeper study of premonoidal bicategories impelled various questions of curiosity which ended up with the research whose results the reader finds in front him/herself.